l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

 |                 |unit test 3
 ```

 Here, our integration tests act as gates and the unit tests as guards.
-Gates block the bugs, and guards help us locate where they’re hiding.
+Gates block the bugs, and guards help us locate where they're hiding.
+This assumes each unit test belongs to exactly one chain.
+When components are shared across chains,
+  chain design requires more care—
+  but that's a deliberate choice left to the author.